GernotAlthammer/HA-ESPHome-WVC-Inverter/README.md

 - WVC-2400W-Life
 - WVC-2800W-Life

+The ESP-07S code incudes

+- a Web-Server interface for Online status and OTA
+- a WiFi Fallback Hotspot" to setup Wifi network logon data in your W-LAN
+- a Home Assistant service "write_uart0" to send commands to the interters microcontroller

 <h3 tabindex="-1" class="heading-element" dir="auto">Notes</h3>
 I'm working on this project as a hobby.
 My work on this software is in no way associated with a company.
 If you like to use it, or improve on it, feel free.
 Use it at your own risk - it might work perfectly or it might not.